pureconfig/pureconfig/README.md

 ## Use PureConfig

-Import the library and use one of the `loadConfig` methods:
+Import the library package and use one of the `loadConfig` methods:

 ```scala
 import pureconfig._